Dirichlet spectrum of the paradigm model of complex PT-symmetric potential: $V(x)=-(ix)^N$: The Maximal Turning point

 \section{The Maximal Turning point}

-On par with the {\it fundamental theorem of algebra}, the classical turning points of a CPTSP namely the roots of $V_{PT}(x)=E$ have been argued [13] to be of the types $(-z^*,z): (-a+ib, a+ib), (-a,a), ic, id,..$; here $ a,b,c,d \in {\cal R}$.
-It has been found that the phase space $(x, p)$ is segregated in two parts $(x, p_r)$ and $(x, p_i)$ for real and imaginary respectively.
+On par with the {\it fundamental theorem of algebra}, the classical turning points of a CPTSP namely the roots of $V_{PT}(x)=E$ have been argued [16] to be of the types $(-z^*,z): (-a+ib, a+ib), (-a,a), ic, id,..$; here $ a,b,c,d \in {\cal R}$.
+It has been found that the phase space $(x, p)$ is segregated in two parts $(x, p_r)$ and $(x, p_i)$: real and imaginary respectively.
 In the former, phase-space orbits are symmetric, enclosing a finite area.
 Whereas, the latter are anti-symmetric, enclosing null area $\--$ justifying the reality of eigenvalues.
+See these two segregated phase-spaces and orbits in Fig. 2 for $V_{BB}(x,3)=ix^3$ for the first three real discrete eigenvalues (see Table I).

 One can readily check that if $x=a+ib$ is a root of $V_{BB}(x,N)=E$, thus, $-(ai-b)^N=E$.
 The complex conjugate of this equation would be $-(-ai-b)^N=E$ and hence, $-a+ib$ is the other turning point of this complex PT-symmetric pair.
 Here all of $E, N, a, b$ are real.
 The most interesting feature of $V_{BB}$ is that when the parameter $N$ increases there are more than one roots of the equation $-(ix)^N=E$, which are given as